shopware/docs/products/extensions/subscriptions/guides/events.md

 }
 ```

-These are the events available in the subscription checkout:
+These are the events available in the subscription checkout (subject to change):

 - AfterLineItemAddedEvent
 - AfterLineItemRemovedEvent